.png/:/)

 Author: Stephen P. Kiernan

-Too many patients today suffer needlessly at the end of their lives, invaded by excessive machinery, unjustified interventions and futile treatments.
-There is a better way -- through the dignified, humane, compassionate models of hospice and palliative care.
-This book reveals the problem and shows a loving way forward.
+Too many patients today suffer needlessly at the end of life, subjected to excessive machinery, unjustified interventions, and futile treatments.
+There is a better way — through the dignified, humane, and compassionate models of hospice and palliative care, which include advance care planning and the support of a death doula.
+This book reveals the problem and shows a loving way forward, offering insights into deathcare and even the comfort of a memory pillow.

-Loved: How Kiernan artfully wove stories and research-backed substance.
-I kept stopping to tab pages and jot down notes for future reference.
+Loved: How Kiernan artfully wove stories and research-backed substance into discussions of advance care planning and deathcare.
+I kept stopping to tab pages and jot down notes for future reference, especially regarding the role of a death doula in end of life scenarios.

-Would have liked: In text citation (or at least mention of the referenced study) but he did a lovely job of listing sources at end of book.
+Would have liked: In-text citation (or at least mention of the referenced study) but he did a lovely job of listing sources at the end of the book, which I found useful, particularly when considering ideas like creating a memory pillow.